-Ronette Slamin is project manager based in POAH’s Mid-Atlantic office, working on the Barry Farm redevelopment initiative, a DC New Communities Initiative project located in Southeast Washington, DC.
+Ronette Slamin is Senior Project Manager based in POAH’s Mid-Atlantic office, working on the Barry Farm redevelopment initiative, a DC New Communities Initiative project located in Southeast Washington, DC.

 Slamin is responsible for leading components of the Barry Farm redevelopment from pre-development through construction.
 The project consists of the redevelopment of DC Housing Authority owned Barry Farm Apartments (432 units) and the adjacent Wade Road Apartments (12 units).
 The two properties are being consolidated and transformed into a vibrant mixed-use, mixed-income community that will create 1,100 for-sale and rental apartments.
 The development will also contain approximately 40,000 square feet of common space for retail use, a community resource center, a 2.4-acre central park, and new public infrastructure..

-Slamin will play a leading role in community engagement activities with Barry Farm residents and the broader community.
+Slamin plays a leading role in community engagement activities with Barry Farm residents and the broader community.

 Slamin also assists the POAH team with the refinance/recapitalization of assets in the mid-Atlantic and the feasibility analysis/underwriting of new POAH transactions in the area.